CS2613-FA23/explorationactivity2-JackHuyn/Overview.md

         To install pandas, type : > "pip3 install pandas" in the terminal.
         To install pygame, type : > "pip3 install pygame"

-    Some basic function to use when using pandas
+    Function used when using pandas

     Dataframe()